ms/buildtogether.tech/testing/index.md

 all tests.
-If you want to average over several runs (which you should, because your computer is probably doing other things while it runs the tests, and those other things might slow it down) you can use something like [pytest-benchmark][pytest-benchmark].
+If you want to average over several runs (which you should, because your computer is probably doing other things while it runs the tests, and those other things might slow it down) you can use something like [`pytest-benchmark`][pytest-benchmark].

 What most frameworks *don't* do is save performance data in a format that is easy to diff.
-I almost always do this so that I can easily tell how my latest changes have impacted running times; in practice, that means saving the output of `pytest --durations=0` as a text file in version control, and then using a one-page program I wrote to find tests whose performance has changed by more than a few percent.
+I sometimes do this so that I can tell how my latest changes have impacted running times; in practice, that means saving the output of `pytest --durations=0` as a text file in version control, and then using a one-page program I wrote to find tests whose performance has changed by more than a few percent.
 It's probably more than you need for a class project, but it has probably saved my users from a lot of unnecessary frustration.

 <div class="callout" markdown="1">

 ### Profiling

-If you find a performance problem, the next step is to use a <span g="profiler">profiler</span> to figure out where the time is actually going.
+If you find a performance problem, the next step is to use a <span g="profiler" i="profiler; unit test!profiling">profiler</span> to figure out where the time is actually going.
 While a coverage tool checks which lines of code are executed, a profiler measures how long each line, block, or function takes to run.
 Most will report both the average time per run and the total time so that you can spot things that are fast but still affect performance because they are called hundreds of millions of times.

 Some profilers work by interrupting the program every few hundred microseconds and seeing what line of code is being executed; others work by adding extra